I have worked hard to stay fit and understand the complex relationship between aging, nutrition, and exercise.

 Couting Calories Works!

-I have stuck with my calorie-counting routine for about 5 years.
-I miss some days, but in general, at any given time of day I can tell you exactly how many calories I've eaten so far that day.
-It's become a habit ( some might say a bit of an obsession), and it has made a difference in my level of fitness.
+I have stuck with my calorie-counting routine for about five years.
+I miss some days, but in general, at any given time of day, I can tell you exactly how many calories I've eaten so far that day.
+It's become a habit (some might say a bit of an obsession), and it has made a difference in my level of fitness.
 I still have a ways to go, but being fit is a process, not a destination.

 What Is a Calorie?

 A calorie is a measure of energy.
 Our bodies use the energy in the food we eat to stay alive and keep moving.
 When you eat something, your body uses the energy in the food just like a car uses the energy in gasoline.
 One peanut M&M, for example, contains about 10 calories.
 Most people need between 1600 and 2000 calories a day to maintain a steady balance of energy in and energy out.

 If we take in more energy than we burn, we store up the extra energy for later use.
 The main way we store that energy is as fat.
 We all need at least some fat to stay healthy, but too often we eat way more than we burn and wind up unhealthy, with too much fat.

 If we burn more energy than we take in, we use our extra fat for energy.
 In this way, we become leaner by eating less than we need to keep our balance.
 The body senses the calorie deficit and uses our fat, and sometimes our muscle, to burn to keep us alive.

 So the physics behind fat loss is simple and inescapable: if you eat more calories than you burn, you will slowly gain weight.
 This is the familiar calories-in-calories-out formulation, and I am living proof that it's true.
 With very few exceptions, eating more than you burn will make you fat, and eating less than you burn will make you lean.